Hospoghosyan/Eccomerce_project/README.md

-This dataset includes the following data for 200 online customers:
+This dataset Eccomerce.csv includes the following data for 200 online customers:

 - Email
 - Adress